seed-labs/seed-emulator/docs/user_manual/docker.md

 ```

-<a id="prebuilt-image"></a>
+<a id="custom-image"></a>
-## Use pre-built image on selected nodes
+## Use custom image on selected nodes

 Sometimes, we would like some of the nodes in the emulator to use
-pre-built docker images, instead of using the default ones from the emulator.
+a custom docker image, instead of using the default ones from the emulator.
 The following example shows how to do this.

  - First, we create a `DockerImage` object, where the container files